-This will enable certain limited, yet important agriculture industries to develop in support of Sussex County's large agricultural economy.
-Agribusiness Areas should generally be located wherever suitable supporting infrastructure already exists or will be available in the ten-year time period covered by this Plan.
-In addition, consideration should be given to current and future nearby land uses like Agricultural Preservation Districts or lands in Agricultural Conservation Easements which will act as an additional agricultural buffer between a permitted agribusiness use and other types of permitted uses in the Low Density Area and AR-1 District.
-Consideration should also be given to the minimum parcel size for any permitted agribusiness use, as well as other factors such as buffering.
+AR-1 Agricultural Residential Zoning District.
+This will enable certain limited, yet important agriculture industries to develop in support of Sussex County's large agricultural economy without unnecessary delay.
+Agri-Business Areas should generally be located wherever suitable supporting infrastructure already exists or will be available in the ten-year time period covered by this Plan.
+Such infrastructure includes: roadways, freight rail, electric, high speed internet, natural gas and similar utilities or services.
+In addition, consideration should be given to current and future nearby land uses; for example, it is appropriate to locate these areas near current or planned Agricultural Preservation Districts or lands in Agricultural Conservation Easements which will act as an additional agricultural buffer between a permitted agri-business use and other types of permitted uses in the Low Density Area and AR-1 District.
+Likewise, as these areas are identified, future preference should be given to new farmland preservation to create additional buffers through active agricultural uses.
+Consideration should also be given to the minimum parcel size for any permitted agribusiness use, as well as other factors such as vegetative buffering.
+Finally, although not directly related to agriculture, the County should consider including "Technology Centers" as a permitted use within these Areas.
+It has been found that these uses require many of the same infrastructure needs as agri-business uses, and they are compatible with surrounding agricultural uses with very little impact on surrounding areas.
+Plus, Technology Centers are frequently located in rural, less developed areas for security reasons and to limit service interruptions.
+A map showing proposed Agri-Business Areas can be found at Figure 4.6-1.